OK – so this point, Liver 7 Xiguan Knee Border or Gate, may not be the most important point on your Liver Channel but it still has its uses.

 Each of these locations points you to a slightly different place although the first and third are pretty close to one another.
 I prefer the third, mainly because that is where it is often sore on palpation and it seems to do the job.

 Needle this vertically to the skin surface, to a depth of up to 1 cun: then angle it up the leg a little or towards the area of need.

-Depending on which direction the needle points after insertion and angling it, the sensation may be felt in the calf, the knee or upwards, though I find this point hard to direct Qi from up the channel.
+Depending on which direction the needle points after insertion and angling it, the sensation at Liver 7 may be felt in the calf, the knee or upwards, though I find this point hard to direct Qi from up the channel.